 I understand the beauty of the underground.
 The pull of a lifestyle polite society does not recognize.
 There is more freedom here than in any office building in the world.

-I will die if I stay here, I know.
+But I can’t stay.
+I won’t survive if I stay here, I know.
 It has gone too far.
 How many kids I see, yelling and fighting and getting drunk and doing things I would not tell my children about.
 What pain do they feel that they need this every night?
 These kids, not even old enough to buy beer in America.
 What do they need to escape that they come here to disappear into sin, to wake up on a doorstep with no real memory?

 I will probably move to somewhere new.
 Perhaps Vienna.
 Mozart was what my mother listened to.
 Then perhaps I would care more for what goes on during the daytime.

 But for many women this is a career.
-This is life.
+This is a life.

 One girl I knew, she was very sweet, was very lonely.
 Her son died in an accident.
 While she was sleeping with her boyfriend, the baby rolled over and suffocated under the blanket.
 Her boyfriend left her then.
 She was left alone, so she started to have men over at night.
 She decided she would get paid.